paramraghavan/123ofaws/iam/iam.md

   - ![Delegated Role](https://user-images.githubusercontent.com/52529498/126061958-d728115f-b453-423c-92c7-50531db038de.png)
   - In the above figure we have 2 AWS accounts Act#1 and Act#3.
 Aws account#1 has UserA and account#3 has UserC.
 Acct#1 is the trusted account  and Acct#3 is the trusting account.
 We create a permission policy for S3 on account#3 and trust policy for Acct#1
   - On Account #3
+    - Assuming that youa re logged into the AWS console, IAM Service
     - Create Role
     - Select another AWS account
     - Add Account #1
     - Attach s3 readonly permission policy, name and save it
-    - get the Role ARN and mote it down.
+    - get the Role ARN and note it down.
   - On Account #1
     - create policy, name it Assume-S3-Read-Only
     - Choose service **STS**